cacophony-wj/LeS/README.md

 ### "BodyGen4"

 The "Default" option is a series of procedurally generated body proportions for every person in the game based on their race.
-Typically, high elves will tend to be more petite, whereas orcs will tend to be more voluptous.
-If you wish to use this option, download _BodySlide.Output.7z_ from <a href="https://github.com/cacophony-wj/BS.for.LeS/"here</a> and extract it to your _LeS Directory/mods/BodySlide Output/_ folder.
+For example, elves will tend to be more petite, whereas orcs will tend to be more voluptuous.
+If you wish to use this option, download _BodySlide.Output.7z_ from <a href="https://github.com/cacophony-wj/BS.for.LeS/">here</a> and extract it to your _LeS Directory/mods/BodySlide Output/_ folder.
 When finished, it should contain a folder named _meshes_ with about a dozen other folders inside.
 These bodies and armors will look funky without BodyGen enabled, so you will have to follow the steps below if you don't wish to use that feature.
+Also, please note that this means your body will be an incredibly dull default CBBE body until customized via _3BBB Morphs_ in RaceMenu.
+You will have to do this every time you start a new game.
+In addition, body morphs are not as responsive with _BodyGen_ enabled.
+If you don't see a change, give it a second or two.
+Finally, not all of the _3BBB Morphs_ do something, or at least that I can determine.
+You'll just have to deal with this.

 ### Running BodySlide